NAzSpeechCommunicationLab/MFA-TextGrid-Annotation/README.md

 Scripts for processing multiple files are in development.
 Check back here for information on batch processing.

 #### Citing this repository
-Please use the built-in citation option on GitHub or see the CFF file for the relevant information.
+Please use the built-in citation option on GitHub ("Cite this repository" button in the sidebar) or see the CFF file for the relevant information.

 Thank you!